Donald Baxter MacMillan: Honors

 In 1927, the Boy Scouts of America made MacMillan an Honorary Scout, a new category of Scout created that same year.
 This distinction was given to "American citizens whose achievements in outdoor activity, exploration and worthwhile adventure are of such an exceptional character as to capture the imagination of boys...".
 The other eighteen who were awarded this distinction were: Roy Chapman Andrews; Robert Bartlett; Frederick Russell Burnham; Richard E. Byrd; George Kruck Cherrie; James L. Clark; Merian C. Cooper; Lincoln Ellsworth; Louis Agassiz Fuertes; George Bird Grinnell; Charles A. Lindbergh; Clifford H. Pope; George Palmer Putnam; Kermit Roosevelt; Carl Rungius; Stewart Edward White; and Orville Wright.

-MacMillan Pier in Provincetown, Massachusetts is named in his honor.
+MacMillan Pier in Provincetown is named in his honor.

-The bagpipe band at Robert E. Peary High School in Rockville, Maryland was formed and named after him with his permission in 1961.
+The bagpipe band at Robert E. Peary High School in Rockville, Maryland, was formed and named after him with his permission in 1961.
 The adult MacMillan Pipe Band continues to this day, formed by the graduates of the high school pipe band.